 Text: We created this widget for Acme Inc by aligning our customer’s requirements and budget constraints and delivered this widget on time and within budget.

 I challenge that.
-The beauty and usefulness of the widgets you made is directly related to the deep understanding and insight you had of your customer’s brief – what they wanted and needed and how much they had to pay for it.
+The beauty and usefulness of the widgets you made are directly related to the deep understanding and insight you had of your customer’s brief – what they wanted and needed and how much they had to pay for it.

 Writing with insight and sensitivity on the subject of working to a budget, using your own and other examples to illustrate the point demonstrates your knowledge, shows your ability to take a brief and understand your client.